AnuragTimilsina/Ecommerce/README.md

 # Ecommerce
-This is a dummy eCommerce site built in django
+This is a dummy eCommerce site built in django.
+It has multivendor functionality.